NotaTeamAquaSpy/NotaTeamAquaSpy/README.md

 - ☝🤓 Fun fact: A Matelotage is a type of Gay Marriage for Pirates, where they can extchange sexual favours.
 -
 ---
 ARG!
-YOUR MATEY DOES LOTS OF SPRITE WORK, TINTING SHENANIGANS, OBJECTION.LOLS & OTHER ARTS... **DO NOT COPY** YOUR MATIES WORK!
-OR OFF THE DE BLANK WITH YE'S....
+YOUR MATEY DOES LOTS OF SPRITE WORK, TINTING SHENANIGANS, AND FANART ARTS... **DO NOT COPY** YOUR MATIES WORK!
+OR OFF THE DE BLANK WITH YAR!....
 ALTHOUGH! *YOU MAY TAKE INSPIRATION* BUT **YOU MUST ASK FIRST!** BUT NEVER EVVVAAR take inspo FROM MY OCS!
 (ORIGINAL characters) NO MATTER WAT MATEY!!

-——→ If Yar Matey doesn't interact or sit with ye' it's not because i want'chu to talk de' plank.
-It's because yar matey is very shy and nervous sometimes, while other times they are very excited and talkative...
+——→ If Yar Matey doesn't interact right away or sit with ye' it's not because i want'chu to talk de' plank.
+It's because yar matey is very shy and nervous sometimes, or just busy and/or off tab, while other times they are very excited and talkative...

  =Basics=
+ Fandoms: Nier, Final Fantasy, Kingdom Hearts, Pokémon, Professor Layton older games

  🍥↓Comfs↓🍥
 - PKMN: Norman, Team Aquas, Serena, Zinnia..
 - Nier: Papa Nier
-- Ace Attorney: Beanix/Feenie, Ryunosuke Naruhodo, Diego Armando, Lamiror...
 - Other: Luke Triton

 NotaTeamAquaSpy/NotaTeamAquaSpy is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.